 - The right to procedural due process

 Although civil rights cases can ignite larger social movements, many cases are simply fighting for an individual’s right to live free from discrimination.
-For instance, let’s say you’re fired for violating employee dress code.
+For instance, let’s say you’re fired for violating the employee dress code.
 However, what you were actually fired for was wearing a religious piece of clothing such as a hijab.

-- Unreasonable search, seizures, and arrests
+- Unreasonable searches, seizures, and arrests

 - Cruel sentences and punishments